alves-nickolas/alves-nickolas.github.io/_quotes/weinberg-1995.md

   year: 1995
 category: physics
 ---
-Our purpose in theoretical physics is not just to describe the world as we find it, but to explain—in terms of a few fundamental principles – why the world is the way it is.
+Our purpose in theoretical physics is not just to describe the world as we find it, but to explain—in terms of a few fundamental principles—why the world is the way it is.